josephg/noisejs/README.md

 }
 ```

-The library exposes an object called `noise` in which you can create a new object with any name e.g. `perlin = new noise` with the following properties:
+The library exposes an object called `noise` with which you can create a new object with any name e.g. `perlin = new noise` with the following properties:

 - **simplex2(x, y)**: 2D Simplex noise function
 - **simplex3(x, y, z)**: 3D Simplex noise function
+- **perlin1(x)**: 1D Perlin noise function
 - **perlin2(x, y)**: 2D Perlin noise function
 - **perlin3(x, y, z)**: 3D Perlin noise function
 - **seed(val)**: Seed the noise functions.
-Only 65536 different seeds are supported.
-Use a float between 0 and 1 or an integer from 1 to 65536.
+4294967296 different seeds are supported.
+Use a float between 0 and 1 or an integer from 1 to 4294967296.